AnnDing/AnnDing.github.io/index.md

 - **June 2021**.
 Presented at NAACL 2021 about my paper.
 -
 - **May 2021**.
-Join Natural Language Processing Group - Microsoft Research as a summer intern.
+Joined Natural Language Processing Group - Microsoft Research as a summer intern.

 - **April 2021**.
 Presented my thesis proposal.